|Clemson University||Text Only||Phonebook||MyCLE||Webmail||

 What would be the CSA cost for these items?

+All Summer shareholders can expect a watermelon and/or other melon in their share at some point as well.
 There is also an optional Fruit Share add-on available.
 See below for further details on the Fruit Share.

 The Summer Fruit Share may include combinations of the following: peaches, plums, blueberries, nectarines, cantaloupe, and watermelon, as well as additional fruit that comes available from the fruit research farm.
 Fruit shareholders can expect approximately 6 pints of berries, 30lbs of peaches, 10lbs plums, and melons as they become available throughout the season.